portalgateme/zkverify-demo/README.md

 The main flow of the zkVerify Demo is as follows:

 0. **Register circuits and get the VKHash for each circuit**
-   Before starting, you need to register circuits and obtain the verification key hash (VKHash) for each circuit.
+   Before starting, you need to register circuits and obtain the VKHash for each circuit.

 1. **Dapp generates proof**
    In the dapp, generate the required zero-knowledge proof.